timbr core

 Bottom-Up Modeling

-Map data to create concepts, relationships and measures.
+Use the data schema to create concepts, relationships and measures.
 The parent concept unifies child concepts with shared properties.

 Example: Facebook Ads + Google Ads → Ads.